Bob Turley: New York Yankees

 In the 1957 season, Turley developed a curveball.
-He finished the season with a 2.71 ERA, good for fourth-best in the American League.
-The Yankees won the pennant again.
-In the 1957 World Series against the Milwaukee Braves, Turley started Game Three, but was relieved by Larsen in the second inning.
-He won his first World Series game in Game Six, a complete game.
-The Yankees lost the series to the Braves, four games to three.
+He finished the season with a 2.71 ERA, good for fourth-best in the American League as the Yankees won the pennant again.
+In the World Series that year, facing the Milwaukee Braves, Turley was tabbed to start Game 3, but after loading the bases in the second inning, he was taken out for Don Larsen, who finished the game en route to victory.
+In Game 6, Turley was the starter and threw a complete game, allowing four hits and two runs as the Yankees staved off elimination with a 3–2 victory; the Yankess lost the next day in Game 7 to lose the series.

 Fellow pitcher Sal Maglie wrote during 1958 spring training that Turley "ha[d] started to step off the mound when things get a little shaky, take a couple of deep breaths and then go back to work."
 Maglie thought this helped with Turley's self-control, a characteristic Maglie considered one of the three most essential to a successful pitcher.